Albertzue/learning_notes/aws/ANS/keypoint.md

 each AWS Direct Connect virtual interface.
 It'sautomaticallyenabled for Direct Connect virtual interfaces, but does not take effect until you configure it on your router.

+private vif and transit vif are both support sitelink

+you cannot add iPv6 to an existing s2s and a s2s cannot be dual stack

 ### Transit Gateway(TGW):
 VXLAN is not supported with TGW